 Yet, all too often, the risk of terrorism has been used as the basis for eroding our human rights and civil liberties:

-- After a 2004 court ruling that indefinite detention breached human rights law, these laws were quickly replaced by the control order regime in 2005.
-Following the 2010 Home Office counter-terrorism review, control orders were scrapped in January 2012 but replaced with something almost identical that replicates the regime’s worst aspects - Terrorism Prevention and Investigation Measures (TPIMs).
-Like Control orders, TPIMs allow for indefinite house arrest and other sweeping restrictions on individual freedoms on the basis of largely secret intelligence and suspicion;
+- After a 2004 court ruling that indefinite detention breached human rights law, detention was quickly replaced by the control order regime in 2005.
+Following the 2010 Home Office counter-terrorism review, control orders were scrapped in January 2012 - but they were replaced with something almost identical, replicating the regime’s worst aspects - Terrorism Prevention and Investigation Measures (TPIMs).
+Like control orders, TPIMs allow for indefinite house arrest, and other sweeping restrictions on individual freedoms, on the basis of largely secret intelligence and suspicion.

 - Schedule 7 of the Terrorism Act 2000 is a breathtakingly broad and intrusive power to stop, search and hold individuals at ports, airports and international rail stations.
 It can be exercised without the need for any grounds of suspecting the person has any involvement in terrorism - or any other criminal activity.
 This means it can be used against anyone a police, immigration or customs officer chooses.
 Powers like this are ripe for overuse and abuse.
 They are invariably used in discriminatory fashion, with stops based on stereotype rather than genuine suspicion.

-We believe that terrorism can and must be fought within the rule of law and the human rights framework.
-Repression and injustice, and the criminalisation of non-violent speech and protest, make us less safe not more.
-These measures act as a recruiting sergeant to the extremist fringe and marginalise those whose support is vital to effectively fight the terrorist threat.
+We believe that terrorism can, and must, be fought within the rule of law and the human rights framework.
+Repression and injustice, and the criminalisation of non-violent speech and protest, make us less safe - not more.

-They also undermine the values that separate us from the terrorist - the very values we should be fighting to protect.
+They also undermine the values that separate us from the terrorists - the very values we should be fighting to protect.